 G. Visually inspect the air pressure and fuel sense line connections to the unit's connectors for security of installation and damage.
+If the side port on the coupler is used to connect the air source to the hydrant valve then verify that the fitting and hose are securely installed.
 Inspect the unit's body for impact damage or depressions that might cause the main piston to hang open.